Land mobile radio system: Repeaters

-Along with the repeater units, most stations utilize duplexers.
+Repeater units utilize duplexers.
 These are notch filters usually in an array of six, eight, and sometimes four units.
 They separate the transmitter and receiver signals from each other so one antenna and coaxial line can be utilized.
 While this solution is very efficient and easy to install, factors such as humidity and temperature can affect the performance of duplexers, so in most configurations a dryer is installed to keep humidity out of the duplexers and coaxial cable, along with heated buildings in which they are installed in.
 Excellent quality coaxial cable, connectors, and antennas must also be used, as a single-antenna is not as forgiving as a dual antenna system since any RF leakage or poor connection can greatly decay the reliability and performance of the repeater.
 In some applications, cables going from the repeater and duplexers must be tuned to mitigate these issues.

 In dual antenna systems, there are two antennas and two lengths of coaxial cable running from the transmitter and receiver.
 Usually, triple shield coax and or low loss Heliax are used to keep the two systems isolated.
 Two antenna systems are usually used if tower space is not limited, or space to build an array is available.
 The only issues with dual antenna systems is isolating the antennas so the receiver is not receiving what the transmitter is putting out.
 If this happens, it creates a loop, much like the feedback heard when a microphone is placed near a speaker.
 When this happens the repeater amplifies its own signal until it is either powered off or a TOT (time out timer) is expired.